Service Needs for a Commercial Trash Compactor

 Stationary compactors or Breakaway Compactors include a ground-mounted compactor that is connected to a removable roll-off receiver container for collecting the waste material.
 It is larger than the vertical compactor and compresses bulky dry materials like plastic and cardboard.
 This type of compactor is generally used in high-volume waste settings such as hospitals, department stores, restaurants, or warehouses.

 Stationary compactors are bolted to the ground, making them a permanent addition to the business.
-The compactor crushes the waste into the receiver box, one the receiver box is full, the container is hauled to a landfill to be emptied.
+The compactor crushes the waste into the receiver box, once the receiver box is full, the container is hauled to a landfill to be emptied.

 Advantages of a Stationary Compactor